ADHD stands for Attention Deficit Hyperactivity Disorder and is most commonly diagnosed in children in their early years at school.

 - Offering dietary advice to eliminate common trigger foods

 - Testing for allergens that may stress the nervous system

 - Suggesting ways to eliminate or reduce problem chemicals in the home

 Conventional medicine tends to treat ADHD with a chemical called methylphenidate, commonly known as Ritalin.
-Although this is a stimulant that acts to speed up the nervous system, its net effect is to calm the sufferer, possibly because it activates the filtering out process in the brain.
+Although this is a stimulant that acts to speed up the nervous system, its net effect is to calm the sufferer, possibly because it activates the brain’s filtering process.
 The problem is that Ritalin does nothing to cure ADHD; it only hides the symptoms.
 And when Ritalin is taken for an extended period, it can actually damage the brain’s proper functioning.

-It is therefore important to look at less drastic options if your child has ADHD, and one of these is chiropractic treatment to de-stress the nervous system.
+Therefore, it is important to look at less drastic options if your child has ADHD, and one of these is chiropractic treatment to de-stress the nervous system.